adion05/J124-Final-Project-/README.md

 __Question Three__: How many acres were burned during the 2015 year? <br>
 Process:
 1. On the main page create a filter.
 2. Filter by 'archive year' and uncheck all years except 2015.
-    1.This will only show the fires for the year 2015.
+This will only show the fires for the year 2015.

 3. Higlight row B or the 'Acres Burned' Column.
     1. This will give you a little drop down menu at the bottom of the page, next to the Explore button.